alisterburt/napari-workshops/napari-workshops/SwissBIAS-1121/make_a_simple_plugin.md

 napari
 ```

 Once napari is open, you can open your plugin from the "Plugin" menu.
-You can test your plugin by locating the spots image from the spot detection tutorial in the File browser (`~/Documents/napari-spot-detection-tutorial/data/spots_cropped.tif`), dragging the image into the napari viewer, and try running the plugin.
+You can test your plugin by locating the spots image from the tutorial notebooks folder (`napari_plugin_intro_workshop`) we downloaded at the beginning of this tutorial in the File browser (`<path to notebook folder>/data/spots_cropped.tif`), dragging the image into the napari viewer, and try running the plugin.

 Congratulations!
 You have made your first napari plugin!